MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/azure-verification.md

 ### Host prerequisites

-- Make sure that you have access to an Azure Local, version 23H2 instance.
+- Make sure that you have access to Azure Local, version 23H2.
 All machines must be online, registered, and the system deployed.
 For more information, see [Register your machines with Arc](./deployment-arc-register-server-permissions.md) and see [Deploy via Azure portal](deploy-via-portal.md).
 - [Install Hyper-V and RSAT-Hyper-V-Tools](/windows-server/virtualization/hyper-v/get-started/install-the-hyper-v-role-on-windows-server).
 - (Optional) If you're using Windows Admin Center, you must install Cluster Manager extension (version 2.319.0) or later.